LT-IntroToAI-SY2526/assignment6-part2-per3-1xfan/a6_part2_writeup.md

 4. Age

 **Explanation:**
 Based on our data, square feet seems to have the largest impact on the house price compared to the other variables, as well as the most linear correlation to the price.
-Although Bedrooms and bathrooms are similar in their impact on the final price, they still individually have less of an impact than the size of the house.
+Although an individual square foot adds less to the value than would an individual bedroom, the average size of a house means that the majority of the time, the area of a house (in sq ft) ends up being responsible for most of the price.
+On average, each bedroom added $6648.97 to the price of a house, while each bathroom only added $3858.90.
+Finally, the house's age seemed (on average) to have the smallest impact on the final price of the house, and the weakest correlation to price.

 ---